defsquare/staticly/README.md

 Staticly provides a macro `def-page-builder` that:
 *

-# Metadata and front-matter

-## YAML front-matter

-TODO

-## EDN front-matter

-TODO

-# hosting
+# Hosting

 ## Cloudflare hosting

-You should define a project on [Clouflare Pages](https://developers.cloudflare.com/pages/get-started/)
+Define a project on [Clouflare Pages](https://developers.cloudflare.com/pages/get-started/)
-![Clouflare build conf](cloudflare-build-conf.jpg "Cloudflare Build Configuration Example") You should have a dedicated shell script that will be invoked by the Cloudflare CI associated with a `build` namespace that will invoke all the included namespace.
+![Clouflare build conf](cloudflare-build-conf.jpg "Cloudflare Build Configuration Example") Write a `build` namespace that will invoke all the included namespace building your content.
 E.g.:

 ```clojure